eucalyptus/faststart/centos6/README.md

 To Run it
 ---------

-First, install CentOS 6.2 using this ISO (configure your network interface!) http://www.gtlib.gatech.edu/pub/centos/6.2/isos/x86_64/CentOS-6.2-x86_64-minimal.iso
+First, install CentOS 6.3 using this ISO (configure your network interface!) http://www.gtlib.gatech.edu/pub/centos/6.3/isos/x86_64/CentOS-6.3-x86_64-minimal.iso

 Then, follow the instructions below (To Build the Media) and create your FastStart media.

-Then, isntall CentOS 6.2 (minimal install ISO) on the target systems, making sure to configure the network properly.
+Then, install CentOS 6.3 (minimal install ISO) on the target systems, making sure to configure the network properly.
 Mount the media you created and run fastinstall.sh
 (better documentation will be provided)

 To Build the Media